0day-Uzi/0day-Uzi/README.md

 ---

 ### 🧠 Fun Facts
-- ⚡ I’m driven by a mix of curiosity, ambition, and caffeine
+- ⚡ I’m driven by a mix of curiosity, ambition, and Cahi
-- 🧭 Planning everything: from studies to skills to success
+- 🧭 Planning everything: from studies to skills to success and A geek In Self Improvement
 - 💻 Always hacking my growth – in tech and life